CLIENT RESOURCES

 • How will you both resolve disagreements on decisions for your children?
 Will it be through counseling, mediation, or arbitration?

-• Where will your children sleep specific days, including birthdays and holidays?
+• Where will your children reside on specific days, including birthdays and holidays?

 • Which parent, if not both, will make decisions about the children’s education, religion, and healthcare decisions during upbringing?